Is Discworld a series or standalone books?

 Guards!
 Guards!

 These paths keep the early experience clear.
-You can always branch out later.
+You can always branch out to other sub-series later.

 City Watch path

-Best for: readers who want a recurring cast, a sense of progression, and an easy sequence to follow.
+Best for: readers who want a recurring cast, a sense of progression, and a clear sequence to follow.

 Witches path